-- (3) Safe, continuous and unobstructed exit shall be provided from interior of building or structure to the exterior at street or grade level. - (4) Platforms and steps shall be provided, where appropriate, to serve exits and shall be maintained in a safe condition. - (c) Light and ventilation standards.
+- (1) All entrances and exits must meet the standards set forth in the state building code. - (2) Doors providing entrance and exit for any nonresidential building or structure shall have locking devices capable of being operated from the inside and outside of the nonresidential building or structure, even if vacant or intended by the owner to be vacant. - (3) Safe, continuous and unobstructed exit shall be provided from the interior of the building or structure to the exterior at street or grade level. - (4) Platforms and steps shall be provided, where appropriate, to serve exits and shall be maintained in a safe condition. - (c) Light and ventilation standards.
 Window frames and glass shall be reasonably weathertight, with no cracked or broken glass.
-If, in the opinion of the administrator or his or her designee, certain cracked glass does not present a danger or hazard, a waiver of this provision may be granted. - (d) Lighting of halls and stairs.
+If, in the opinion of the administrator or his or her designee, certain cracked glass does not present a danger or hazard, a waiver of this provision may be granted.
+Windows shall at all times remain operable consistent with the windows' design. - (d) Lighting of halls and stairs.
 Every enclosed area shall be adequately lighted at all times with fixtures with conveniently located light switches controlling the lighting system which provides the illumination required therein and which may be turned on when needed.
 This provision may be waived by the administrator. - (e) Heating.
 Heating facilities.
-Every nonresidential building or structure shall have a heating unit appropriate for the use of the nonresidential building or structure. - (f) General requirements relating to safety and maintenance. - (1) Good repair and safe condition.
-Every nonresidential building or structure and all parts thereof used or occupied as an enclosed area shall be kept in good repair, in safe condition and fit for any use.
-The roof and walls of all such buildings or structures shall be maintained so as not to leak; and all means of draining water therefrom shall be maintained as to prevent dampness in the walls, ceiling or crawl space or basement. - (2) Quality of materials and workmanship.
+Every nonresidential building or structure shall have an operational heating unit appropriate for the use of the nonresidential building or structure. - (f) General requirements relating to safety and maintenance. - (1) Good repair and safe condition.
+Every nonresidential building or structure and all parts thereof designed or intended used or occupied as an enclosed area shall be kept in good repair, in safe condition and fit for any use to which it may be put.
+The roof and walls of all such buildings or structures shall be maintained so as not to leak; and all means of draining water therefrom shall be maintained as to prevent dampness in the walls, ceiling or crawl space or basement.

+(2) Quality of materials and workmanship.
 Material used in making any repairs shall be of a quality suitable for the purpose and of a kind normally used by a contractor or tradesman to accomplish such a repair.
 Such repair shall be accomplished in a manner that is in accordance with the accepted standards and practices of the trade.